dempseydata/PromptsAndGPTs/Feature Writer/README.md

 🧩 Feature Template Overview

 The feature_template.md provides a repeatable structure for documenting features, aligned to agile team needs:
-	1. User Story – Captures user context and intent
+1. User Story
-	2. Release Type – POC, Alpha, Beta, or GA (brief guidance included)
+2. Why This Epic
+3. Key Terms (optional, update throughout)
+4. Release Type
-	3. Business Requirements – What it must achieve and why
+5. Business Requirements
-	4. Assumptions & Dependencies – Design, technical, external conditions
-	5. Foundational Research – Discovery, tech scan, or UX pattern needs
+6. Assumptions
+7. Dependencies
+8. Foundational Research
-	6. UX Design Needs – Lo-fi for ideation; Mid/Hi-fi required for user-facing flows
+9. UX Design Needs
-	7. Logging & Metrics – Tracks usage, engagement, retention, abandonment
-	8. System Diagram Needs – Whether updates to architecture docs are needed
+10. Logging & Analytics
-	9. Acceptance Criteria – Structured into four categories
+11. Acceptance Criteria
-	10. Iteration Parking Lot – Captures unknowns or follow-ups
-	11. Beta Types Appendix – Optional guidance for Closed, Usability, or Open Beta
+12. Open Questions & Parking Lot
+13. Out of Scope (optional

 ⸻

 ✍️ Writing Standards

 Use the examples in writing_examples_ai_features.md to:
-	•	Write measurable, testable acceptance criteria
+- Write measurable, testable acceptance criteri
-	•	Use active voice with clear ownership
+- Use active voice with clear ownership
-	•	Avoid vague, passive, or overly technical phrasing
+- Avoid vague, passive, or overly technical phrasing
-	•	Align expectations to user value and product phase
+- Align expectations to user value and product phase

 ⸻

 ✅ How to Use This GPT
 1. Load the GPT into ChatGPT’s Custom GPT environment
 2. Ensure all .md knowledge files are uploaded as reference context
 3. Update the llmchat_product_overview.md with an overview of your product and its capabilities
-	3. Begin a conversation with your feature idea
+4. Begin a conversation with your feature idea
-	4. The GPT will guide you through each section of the template
+5. The GPT will guide you through each section of the template
-	5. Revise collaboratively and confirm before continuing
+6. Revise collaboratively and confirm before continuing
-	6. Use the output for JIRA Feature-level specs, ready for story breakdown
+7. Use the output for JIRA Feature-level specs, ready for story breakdown

 This GPT is designed to co-author, coach, and validate — not just write.